Modern Slavery Disclosure Statement

 Modern slavery is a crime resulting in an abhorrent abuse of human rights.
 The Modern Slavery Act is intended to address the offences of slavery, servitude and forced or compulsory labour and human trafficking.

-Members of the group purchase from approximately 200 Suppliers with an annual turnover of circa £46 million.
-Toymaster Ltd do not have any own label products, toys are purchased direct from UK/EU Suppliers.
+Members of the group purchase from approximately 180 Suppliers with an annual turnover of circa £50 million.
+Toymaster do not manufacture toys but purchase standard toys from UK and EU suppliers.
+Toymaster Ltd do not have any own label products.
 Toymaster Ltd also import direct from Suppliers from the Far East, a contract warehouse service in Southampton is used for this service.

 Toymaster Ltd Suppliers source the products from around the world.

 Toymaster support the aims of the Modern Slavery Act and ensure that it does not exist in our supply chain.
 We have a Modern Slavery policy, and in addition, for UK operations there are related HR policies controlling the employment of staff.
-We have taken some additional steps towards prevention of modern slavery in our supply chains and have ensured that our UK service providers are free from any modern slavery risks.
+UK service providers have been approached to ensure they take suitable precautions to prevent modern slavery in their operations.
+Signed declarations are requested from UK service providers and these are to be regularly updated.

-We have strengthened our new supplier due diligence processes to include a requirement for signed assurances around anti-slavery compliance at supplier listing stage.
-In addition, in 2016 we updated our standard contractual documents and purchase orders to include terms requiring suppliers to implement procedures to ensure that there is no slavery present in their business.
+We have strengthened our new Supplier due diligence processes to include a requirement for signed assurances around anti-slavery compliance at Supplier listing stage.
+In addition, our standard contractual trading terms document requires all Suppliers of goods to Toymaster Members to declare that they have no slavery within their supply chain.
+These documents are signed annually and continue to assure our processes.

 As a member of the British Toy and Hobby Association Toymaster Ltd must ask its Suppliers to use factories that are audited under the IETP Ethical Toy Program process or a similar scheme with the same or better standards.

 Toymaster Ltd will remain very dependent on the actions of others to ensure compliance.
-However, we are confident that our policy of long term relationships with Suppliers and Members will help in this work.
+However, we continue to have a policy of long term relationships with our Suppliers and our retail Members.
+Toymaster is confident that this policy will help in this work.